Website icon Xpert.Digital

 Emotional virtual reality broadcast in Munich

-As in many other cities, the fourth Wings for Life run place in Munich on May 7th to collect donations for spinal cord research.
-At the same time, over 155,000 runners took part in 58 countries.
-The special feature of the Wings for Life run is that the participants do not cover a fixed route, but run until they are caught by a moving finish line in the form of the so-called catcher car.
+As in many other cities, the 4th Wings for Life Run place in Munich on May 7th, raising funds for spinal cord research.
+Simultaneously, over 155,000 runners from 58 countries participated.
+The unique aspect of the Wings for Life Run is that participants don't cover a fixed distance, but run until they are overtaken by a moving finish line in the form of the so-called Catcher Car.

-This year, the run was accompanied by a special campaign by the ultrarunner and triathlete Moritz auf der Heide: He completed his race with a 360 degree camera that showed the run live as an emotional virtual reality experience on the VR glasses of his paraplegic friend Michael Wiese broadcast in Hamburg.
-Under the motto “ Michi, I run VR you!”
-In this way, he offered his friend an unforgettable experience and let him experience the event virtually as a runner.
+This year, the race was accompanied by a special initiative from ultrarunner and triathlete Moritz auf der Heide: He completed his race with a 360-degree camera, which broadcast the run live as an emotional virtual reality experience to the VR headset of his paraplegic friend Michael Wiese in Hamburg.
+Under the motto " Michi, I run VR you! ", he offered his friend an unforgettable experience, allowing him to virtually experience the event as a runner himself.

 Wiese himself said of this highly emotional VR experience: “That was impressive!
-I am currently transferring my sporting and fighting spirit to my therapy.
-Experiencing the event so closely is something very special for me and brings up a lot of emotions in me.
+I'm currently transferring my sporting and fighting spirit to my therapy.
+Experiencing the event so closely is very special for me and brings up a lot of emotions.
 A great idea that really touched me!”

-The virtual reality 360-degree live broadcast of the run shows what possibilities lie in this digital form of presentation.
-In the future, athletes such as cyclists, hang gliders or, if waterproof cameras are used, divers will be able to transmit previously unknown recordings full of emotions to their fans, who can watch the action live and in 3D with their VR glasses.
+The virtual reality 360-degree live broadcast of the race demonstrates the possibilities of this digital presentation format.
+In the future, athletes such as cyclists, hang gliders, or, with the use of waterproof cameras, even divers could transmit previously unseen, emotionally charged footage to their fans, who could then experience the event live and in 3D using their VR headsets.

-Widespread broadcasting of such a spectacle as a multiscreen sharing solution is possible with the EMC technology developed by the Munich-based Phaenom GmbH.
-This creates the parallel integration of any number of users into the virtual experience, whereby each user can continue to design the course of action individually, for example by controlling the camera's viewing angle.
+Widespread distribution of such a spectacle as a multiscreen sharing solution is possible with the EMC technology developed by Munich-based Phaenom GmbH.
+This technology enables the simultaneous integration of any number of users into the virtual experience, with each user still able to individually shape the course of events, for example by controlling the camera angle.

 Image sources: Shutterstock, Phaenom GmbH